tuxcanfly/dgraph/wiki/content/query-language/index.md

 * datetime

 #### Less than or equal to
-`leq` is used to filter or obtain UIDs whose value for a predicate is less than or equal to a given value.
+`le` is used to filter or obtain UIDs whose value for a predicate is less than or equal to a given value.

 {{< runnable >}}
 {
   me(id: m.06pj8) {
     name@en
-    director.film @filter(leq(initial_release_date, "1970-01-01"))  {
+    director.film @filter(le(initial_release_date, "1970-01-01"))  {
       initial_release_date
       name@en
     }